jovitalukasik/jovitalukasik.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the computer vision and machine learning group at the Max-Planck-Institute for Informatics and in the focus group of Computer Vision in the Data and Web Science Group at the University of Mannheim.
-I am supervised by [Prof Dr.-Ing.
+I am a postdoctoral researcher in the [Computer Vision group at the University of Siegen](https://www.vsa.informatik.uni-siegen.de).
+Previously, I was a PhD candidate in the computer vision and machine learning group at the Max-Planck-Institute for Informatics and in the focus group of Computer Vision in the Data and Web Science Group at the University of Mannheim.
+I was supervised by [Prof Dr.-Ing.
 Margret Keuper](https://www.vc.informatik.uni-siegen.de/en/keuper-margret).
 Together with [Aaron Klein](https://aaronkl.github.io/), [Arber Zela](https://ml.informatik.uni-freiburg.de/profile/zela/) and [Giovanni Zappella](https://giovannizappella.github.io/) I also organize the [AutoML Seminars]( https://automl-seminars.github.io/) as part of the ELLIS units Berlin and Freiburg.
 I was part of the organization team of the second workshop on neural architecture search @ ICLR 2021.

 My research mainly focuses on efficient, unsupervised graph representations and embeddings for supervised surrogate models for neural architecture search.